CBonnell/lamps-keyusage-crl-validation-clarification/draft-lamps-bonnell-keyusage-crl-validation.md

 usage extension with the `cRLSign` bit asserted.
 Additionally, RFC 5280 defines steps for the validation of CRLs.
-While there is a requirement for CRL validators to verify that the `cRLSign` bit is asserted in the `keyUsage` extension of the CRL issuer's certificate, there is no requirement for validators to verify the presence of the `keyUsage` extension itself.
-The lack of this requirement will cause verifiers that implement the RFC 5280 CRL validation algorithm to accept a CRL which is signed by a certificate with no `keyUsage` extension, and therefore does not explicitly have the `cRLSign` bit asserted.
+While there is a requirement for CRL validators to verify that the `cRLSign` bit is asserted in the `keyUsage` extension of the CRL issuer's certificate, this document clarifies the requirement for relying parties to also verify the presence of the `keyUsage` extension in the CRL issuer's certificate.

-This document specifies an enhancement to the CRL validation process to explicitly require the presence of the `keyUsage` extension in CRL issuer certificates to resolve this issue.
+This check remediates a potential security issue that arises when relying parties accept a CRL which is signed by a certificate with no `keyUsage` extension, and therefore does not explicitly have the `cRLSign` bit asserted.

 --- middle